aakpat6/gs-style-guide/md/python.md

 #### Files
 When using a file, be sure to close the file afterwards.
-A good way to avoid having to do this:
+A good way to avoid having to remember to close is to do this:
 ```python
 with open('example.txt') as f:
   print f.readlines()